The Honor Code is the foundation of academics and excellence at the Medical University of South Carolina.

 Members of the Notification Conference are the Honor Council Faculty Advisor as Chair, the two Honor Council members as representatives, and the president of the class or program of the accused student.
 If a first year student is accused before the election of the class president, the sophomore class president will substitute.
 The members of the Notification Conference do not have a vote in the Formal Hearing.
 This structure allows the accused student to have a fair and objective conference based solely on the evidence presented.

 The purpose of the Notification Conference is to determine whether the charges against the accused student have sufficient factual support and represent sufficiently serious misconduct to warrant a Formal Hearing before the Honor Council.
-The Notification Conference will be taped and transcribed in a non-identifying manner (i.e., deleting all direct name references) by the Dean's office of that college.
-The investigating council members will gather relevant evidence and present their findings during the Notification Conference in a timely manner after the initial complaint.
+The Notification Conference will be taped and transcribed (excluding the deliberation) in a non-identifying manner (i.e., deleting all direct name references) by the Dean's office of that college for confidentiality and safekeeping.
+The investigating council members will interview all neccessary parties, including the accuser(s) and gather relevant evidence and present their findings during the Notification Conference in a timely manner after the initial complaint.
 The accused student may be present at this meeting but will not be required to enter a plea, as the purpose of the Notification Conference is not to establish guilt or innocence but to determine whether sufficient evidence exists to pursue a Formal Hearing before the Honor Council.

 Following presentation of evidence, the members at the Notification Conference vote.
 The Honor Council Faculty Advisor does not vote in these proceedings.
 The accused will not be present during the voting.
 If the vote is unanimous against pursuing a Formal Hearing, all pertinent evidence will be destroyed, and the case will be dismissed.
 If any member feels the case presents sufficient doubt of the accused student's compliance with the Honor Code, the case will proceed to the Honor Council for a Formal Hearing.
 If the case is to be pursued, the Honor Council President must inform the accused student in writing within three business days of the Notification Conference.
 The notification includes a concise summary of the charges and a reminder that failure to appear at the Formal Hearing will cause the hearing to proceed in the student's absence.
 The student will also be given a list of University Honor Council members to provide the accused the opportunity to identify potential personal conflicts.
 In addition, the Dean must be advised in writing of any action to proceed.
 The Formal Hearing by the Honor Council must take place within ten working days of the student's notification of the results of the Notification Conference .
 The time limits may be extended if there are unanticipated problems and/or by mutual agreement of all parties.

 A. Quorum -- A quorum of the Honor Council is two-thirds of the voting members.
 A quorum is required in order to begin a Formal Hearing.
 In Formal Hearings involving students enrolled in joint degree programs, a quorum requires at least one-third representation from each college involved.
 Honor Council members must be present for the entire Formal Hearing in order to vote.
+If the accuser is on the Honor Council, he/she will recuse himself/herself from the hearing and deliberation.
 An Honor Council member may disqualify himself or herself from hearing a case if he or she feels that circumstances exist that prevent his or her objectivity.
 In addition, the Honor Council, by a simple majority vote, may disqualify a member for other grounds (e.g., relation by blood or marriage to the accused).
 In order to make quorum, the University Honor Council President may select from other college Honor Councils.
 However, a simple majority of the Honor Council members must be from the college of the accused.

-B. Records -- An official record is kept of all proceedings of Honor Council hearings.
+B. Records -- An official record is kept of all proceedings of Honor Council hearings excluding the deliberation.
 Upon completion of any hearing, all recorded or transcribed records are delivered to the Dean's office of that college for confidentiality and safekeeping.

 C. President's Responsibilities -- The Honor Council President presides over the hearing, rules in issues of admissibility of evidence, decides appropriateness of questioning, schedules events, and all other matters necessitating judicial resolve.
 The Honor Council President convenes the hearing, instructs all participants in their respective roles, and charges all participants with strict confidentiality.
 The President administers the following pledge to all persons presenting testimony during the Formal Hearing: